Forward Primal-Dual Half-Forward Algorithm for Splitting Four Operators: Applications

 together with the associated system of dual inclusions

-under the assumption that it primal-dual solution set $\widetilde{\bm{Z}}$ is not empty. \end{pro} This multivariate inclusion problem has been studied in \cite{AttouchBricenoCombettes2010,CombettesMinh2022,Comb13,CombettesEckstein2018MP} considering additionally a mixture of parallel sums.
-In particular, the authors in \cite{CombettesMinh2022} proposed an asynchronous block-iterative algorithm which no need to activate all the operators at each iteration.
-We propose an algorithm for solving Problem~\ref{pro:multi} which is based on Algorithm~\eqref{algo:algo1}, thus, require to active all the operators at each iteration, however, for each $i \in I$ and each $k \in K$, involves only one activation of $L_{i,k}$ and $L^*_{i,k}$ at each iteration. \begin{cor} In the context of Problem~\ref{pro:multi}, let $\varepsilon \in \,]0,1[$, let $(\bm{x}_0,\bm{u}_0)\in \bm{\H}\times \bm{\G}$, and let $(\sigma,\tau)\in \RPP^2$.
+under the assumption that its primal-dual solution set $\widetilde{\bm{Z}}$ is not empty. \end{pro} This multivariate inclusion problem has been studied in \cite{AttouchBricenoCombettes2010,CombettesMinh2022,Comb13,CombettesEckstein2018MP} additionally considering parallel sums.
+In particular, the authors in \cite{CombettesMinh2022} proposed an asynchronous block-iterative algorithm which { does not} need to { evaluate} all the operators at each iteration. { In this section, using product spaces techniques, we propose an algorithm for solving Problem~\ref{pro:multi} based on Algorithm~\ref{algo:algo1}.
+This algorithm requires evaluating all the operators at each iteration.
+However, it involves only one { evaluation} of $L_{i,k}$ and $L^*_{i,k}$ at each iteration.} \begin{cor} In the context of Problem~\ref{pro:multi}, let $\varepsilon \in \,]0,1[$, let $(\bm{x}_0,\bm{u}_0)\in \bm{\H}\times \bm{\G}$, and let $(\sigma,\tau)\in \RPP^2$.
 Consider the sequence $\{(\bm{x}_n,\bm{u}_n)\}_{n \in \N} \subset \bm{\H}\times \bm{\G}$ defined recursively by

 Set $\beta=\min\{\beta_1,\ldots,\beta_m\}$ and $\ell = \sum_{k \in K}(\sum_{i\in I}\|L_{i,k}\|)^2$.
 Suppose that

 and that

 Then, there exists $(\bm{x},\bm{u})\in \widetilde{\bm{Z}}$ such that $(\bm{x}_n,\bm{u}_n)\weak (\bm{x},\bm{u})$. \end{cor} \begin{proof} Consider the operators